 Take the fragments of words unfolding across your brain, and write them down.
 It’s a little idea here, a little idea there.
-Perhaps it’s a note in your phone while you’re running errands.
+Perhaps it’s a note on your phone while you’re running errands.
 You eventually collect a few bold ideas that mean something to you—all surrounding something you feel you could speak on—ideas that spark something within you that you know ultimately needs to change.

 It can be about anything.
 Whatever it is in this crazy world that matters—to you.

-There’s you and then there’s the world.
+There’s you, and then there’s the world.
 The connection between the two becomes the movement.

 Step 2: Recognize the Movement

-Many change makers in this world, “average joes” who haphazardly create the next big thing, and even writers who don’t even know if the words they've strung together make any sense—these are the ones who become the movers and shakers.
+Many change-makers in this world, “average joes” who haphazardly create the next big thing, and even writers who don’t even know if the words they've strung together make any sense—these are the ones who become the movers and shakers.
 You may not even know you’re onto something.
-But that flicker deep in your soul that keeps you writing—that moving and shaking eventually snowballs until you realize you can attach the word “movement” onto it.
+But that flicker deep in your soul that keeps you writing—that moving and shaking snowballs eventually until you realize you can attach the word “movement” onto it.